 Samples containing a visible precipitate must be clarified prior to use in the assay.
-Do not use grossly hemolyzed or lipemic specimens.
+Do not use grossly hemolyzed or lipemic samples.

-Samples must be stored frozen at -20°C to avoid loss of bioactive monkey IL-6.
-If samples are to be run within 24 hours, they may be stored at 2°C to 8°C (refer to "Performance characteristics" on page 4).
+Samples must be stored frozen at -20°C to avoid loss of bioactive human IL-6.
+If samples are to be run within 24 hours, they may be stored at 2°C to 8°C (for sample stability refer to "Performance characteristics" on page 4).